built-on-openfin/workspace-starter/how-to/workspace-platform-starter/docs/how-to-add-open-support-to-your-app.md

   }
 ```

-openOptions are optional and you can see here we have specified INTENT as the open strategy instead of the default FDC3 (in the example we also specified custom timeouts).
+openOptions are optional and you can see here we have specified intent as the open strategy instead of the default fdc3 (in the example we also specified custom timeouts).

 #### INTENT OPEN STRATEGY